jamesmeyer1/EKSKube2IAM/README.md

 You can read about path-based and glob-based matching for additional namespace restriction approaches on the [kube2iam site](https://github.com/jtblin/kube2iam#namespace-restrictions).
 This was one approach to apply IAM role namespace restrictions on a pod.

 IAM roles for pods provides the level of security certain workloads require.
 Instead of assuming the worker node role for all pods you can customize the permissions a pod can assume.
 Hopefully this workshop provides the foundation for you to extend new levels of controls to your EKS environment at the pod level.

+## To Delete Your Resources:
+1) Delete CloudFormation stack created with nodesWorkshop.yaml
+2) Delete EKS cluster
+3) Delete CloudFormation stack created with amazon-eks-vpc.yaml
+4) Delete any roles you created